The USA - economically overpowering, militarily indispensable, and morally... well, wavering - confronts us with an unpleasant question:

 The EU must learn to act with realism - not with do-gooder pathos.

-1. Define goals: What do we want to achieve – with the resources we really have?
+1. Define goals: What do we want to achieve - with the means wereally have ?

-1. Evaluating reactions: Will our response lead to escalation?
-And then what
+1. Evaluate reactions: Will our response lead to escalation?
+And what then

 1. Recognizing technology dependency: 109 billion euro deficit in digital service trade - powered by Google, Amazon & Co.